Simple Tips for Keeping Your Family Healthy

 Acupoint: Bl-33 (Other Names: Urinary Bladder-33/Zhong Liao/Middle Crevice)

-The bladder 33 point exists in close relation to the bladder-31 point, and it has similar effects when stimulated.
+The bladder 33 point is closely related to the bladder-31 point and has similar effects when stimulated.
 This point is connected to the sacral and lumbar region, resulting in its ability to relieve the pain felt in both areas.
-This point is also known as a great acupressure point for bladder health, which is extremely important both during and after pregnancy.
+This point is also known as a great acupressure point for bladder health, which is extremely important during and after pregnancy.

-If you have already located the BL-31 point then this one should be simple to locate as well.
-BL-31 exists in a small indent known as a sacral foramen, in fact, it is in the first sacral foramen.
-As you slide your finger down from this position you should feel other consecutive indents.
+If you have already located the BL-31 point, this one should also be easy to identify.
+BL-31 exists in a small indent known as a sacral foramen.
+It is in the first sacral foramen.
+You should feel other consecutive indents as you slide your finger down from this position.
 The BL-33 point will be located in the second sacral foramen beneath the BL-31 point.

 Acupoint: Bl-34 (Other Names: Urinary Bladder-34/Xia Liao/Lower Crevice)

 The pattern of bladder channel points repeats itself with this third sacral region point.
-They may all offer the same relief from uterine contractions, but they are still very useful pressure points in the buttocks.
-When used in combination, these points help improve circulation and energy flow throughout the pelvic region which is where most birthing pains are present.
+They may all offer the same relief from uterine contractions but are still beneficial pressure points in the buttocks.
+When combined, these points help improve circulation and energy flow throughout the pelvic region, where most birthing pains are present.

 To find the BL-34 point, simply slide your finger down one more sacral foramen, as explained prior, and apply gentle pressure.